Redirect URI (reply URL) restrictions and limitations

-A redirect URI, or reply URL, is the location that the authorization server will send the user to once the app has been successfully authorized, and granted an authorization code or access token.
-The code or token is contained in the redirect URI or reply token so it's important that you register the correct location as part of the app registration process.
+A redirect URI, or reply URL, is the location where the authorization server sends the user once the app has been successfully authorized and granted an authorization code or access token.
+The authorization server sends the code or token to the redirect URI, so it's important you register the correct location as part of the app registration process.

 Maximum number of redirect URIs

-The following table shows the maximum number of redirect URIs that you can add when you register your app.
+This table shows the maximum number of redirect URIs you can add to an app registration in the Microsoft identity platform.

 |Accounts being signed in||Maximum number of redirect URIs||Description|